Connect with others who understand.

 Some dairy products are also full of saturated fats.
 If dairy is part of your diet, try to minimize how much high-fat, high-salt cheese you consume, such as cheddar.
 You might also opt for fat-free or low-fat versions of your favorite milk and yogurt.

-Finally, you can reduce how much oil and butter you consume by boiling, steaming, microwaving, or air-frying your meals.
+Finally, you can reduce how much oil and butter you consume by boiling, steaming, microwaving, or air frying your meals.
 When you do use oil, make sure to seek out healthy fats, like the unsaturated fats found in olive oil.

 3. Minimize Added Sugars and Refined Carbohydrates

-Many packaged sauces and dressings have high amounts of sugar.
 You can tell if a product has added sugars by reading the nutrition label, which itemizes both natural and added sugars.

 • Brown rice